-For me, mashed potatoes are a must have on the holiday table.
-I make them for both Thanksgiving and Christmas and I love giving them a delicious spin.
-A few years ago I shared an amazing Wasabi and Parmesan version and today I’m sharing these delicious Caramelized Onion and Goat Cheese Mashed Potatoes!
+For me, mashed potatoes are a must-have on the holiday table.
+I make them for both Thanksgiving and Christmas, and I love giving them a delicious spin.
+A few years ago, I shared an amazing Wasabi and Parmesan version, and today, I’m sharing these delicious Caramelized Onion and Goat Cheese Mashed Potatoes!

 - Garlic – I love adding a little garlic to my mashed potatoes!
-You can go as garlic heavy as you like 🙂
+You can go as garlic-heavy as you like 🙂

 - Butter – Although this is not a vegan recipe, I did use vegan butter because that is what I always have on hand.
-Regular butter is great too.
+Regular butter is great, too.
 If using salted butter, make sure to taste before adding additional salt.

 - Salt and Pepper – Salt and pepper to taste!
 I love to go heavy on the black pepper.